 Once you’ve completed the application, you’ll receive notice from the Department of Education if you’re approved or denied.

-- If approved, first-time borrowers will need to continue the process by selecting Complete Master Promissory Note.
+- If approved, first-time parent borrowers will need to continue the process by selecting Complete Master Promissory Note for the Parent PLUS.

 - If denied, your parent will be presented with several options (e.g., obtain an endorser, appeal the decision, request additional Unsubsidized Loan for student instead of the PLUS loan).